MahimaBhushan/Health-Monitoring-App_3-containers/README.md

 1. the time in the dashboard plots are 5hrs ahead.

 2. on clicking the router_id multiple tabs are opening.
 Whereas, only one must be opened.

+Running the app using docker-compose:
+1. cd into path where docker-compose.yaml is present
+2. run the command
+   >>docker-compose up